The Mass Gap Approach to QCD: Introduction

 \section{Introduction}

-Quantum Chromodynamics (QCD) is widely accepted as a realistic, quantum field gauge theory of strong interactions, which works not only at the fundamental (microscopic) quark-gluon level, but at the more complex hadronic (even macroscopic) level as well \cite{1,2,3,4,5,6,7}.
-In principle, this theory should describe the properties of the observed hadrons in terms of the non-observable quarks and gluons from first principles.
-In parallel, it should be complemented by the quark model (QM), which treats the strongly-interacting particles (baryons and mesons) as bound-states of quarks, emitting and absorbing gluons.
-This purpose still remains a formidable task because of the multiple dynamical and topological complexities of low-energy particle physics.
+Quantum Chromodynamics (QCD) is widely accepted as the well-functioning, quantum field gauge theory of strong interactions, which works not only at the fundamental quark-gluon level, but at the more complex hadronic level as well~\cite{1,2,3,4,5,6,7,65}.
+This theory should describe the properties of the observed hadrons in terms of the non-observable quarks and gluons from first principles.
+In parallel, it is to be complemented by the quark model (QM), which treats the strongly-interacting particles (baryons and mesons) as bound-states of quarks, emitting and absorbing gluons.
+This purpose remains a formidable task yet because of the multiple dynamical and topological complexities of low-energy particle physics, originated from QCD and its ground state.
+This happens because QCD as a fundamental quantum field gauge theory still suffers from a few important conceptual problems.
+We focus on some of them as follows: